 She could also hear the quiet murmuring of the crowd behind her.
 Many voices were in clear approval, though many others also cast their doubts.
 It was probably one of the reasons why Pascal decided to announce it under his father's name, rather than take personal credit for the idea.
 However, the other reason was purely one of sentimentality...

 It's quite a fitting tribute, she thought approvingly.
 To have his father remembered as not just a hero of battlefield valor, but also one for fostering the next generation.

 "It is my father's final wish that just like Marshal Mittemeyer and himself, the commoners and yeomen of Weichsel may receive the opportunity to prove and elevate themselves in the service of our country and our king!"
 Pascal declared, which prompted Kaede to smile again.

 With his eulogy finished, the new landgrave's eyes scanned across the audience before falling back upon his father's casket and the black dragon banner that wrapped around it.

 "Hail the Black Dragon!"
-Pascal shouted as he snapped his boots together, stood perfectly straight, and raised his hand in a military salute.
+Pascal shouted as he snapped his boots together, stood perfectly straight, and raised his hand to his head in a military salute.